-Google loves quality, rewards good user experience, and despises non-contextual user journeys.
-The whole idea of AdSense arbitrage may be good or bad, but there’s simply no compromising with the landing page quality.
+Google prioritises quality, rewards good user experience, and despises non-contextual user journeys.
+Whichever turn AdSense arbitrage may take, you should not compromise with the landing page quality.

 #3 Monitor Your Traffic Sources

-Reason being, you need to make sure that no traffic source or third-party is sending you artificial traffic.
+Even if you are getting good traffic via paid channels, you have to keep an eye on traffic sources, as we have already mentioned above.
+You will need to ensure that no traffic source or third-party is sending you artificial traffic.
 Since AdSense closely monitors this data, not ensuring policy compliance can lead to your account being banned.

-The simplest way of tracking and monitoring traffic sources is using a Google Analytics account.
+The simplest way of tracking and monitoring traffic sources is by using a Google Analytics account.

 #4 The Ideal AdSense Arbitrage Setup

-- A niche, around which you can your website.
+- A niche around which you base your website.

-- An AdSense account, which you will set up on your website to run ads.
+- An AdSense account that you will set up on your website to run ads.

 - A/B testing, so you can eliminate low-yield traffic sources.

 Remember, AdSense arbitrage is an inherently risky business.
 However, it may generate a lot of money if managed carefully.
 First and foremost, you need to keep all the above mentioned facts about AdSense arbitrage in mind and try to get the execution right while remaining compliant.